‘Young And The Restless’ Spoilers: Adam Newman Recast Auditions Continue – Who Will Be New Adam On ‘Y&R’?

 — Eric Braeden (@EBraeden) May 11, 2017

 Celeb Dirty Laundry asked in a headline whether Eric Braeden “orchestrated” Michael Muhney’s firing.
 Finally, Eric Braeden’s recent memoir shows a still-standing grudge.

 Soap Central offered a tidbit from Braeden’s I’ll Be Damned that said, “A former Y&R star is his [Braeden’s] real-life enemy.”

 Although Braeden declined to name the actor as Michael Muhney, he wrote, “He was a very good actor.
 But he’s lucky he’s walking in one piece.”

-Braeden’s book also said the two almost got into a fistfight which aligns with his account of on-set altercations with Muhney.
+Braeden’s book also said the two almost got into a fistfight, which aligns with his account of on-set altercations with Muhney.

 Adam Recast Announcement Coming Soon?

-With two actors suspected to have been at The Young and The Restless auditioning for the Adam Newman recast, it begs the question of whether Y&R Executive Producer Mal Young will make an announcement soon about the role.
-The recast news first leaked from Daytime Confidential‘s Jamey Giddens on his weekly podcast.
+With two actors suspected to have been at The Young and The Restless auditioning for the Adam Newman recast, it begs the question of whether Y&R executive producer Mal Young will make an announcement soon about the role.
+The recast news first leaked from Daytime Confidential’s Jamey Giddens on his weekly podcast.
 Giddens is known for his accurate scoops and was first to report Jill Farren Phelps’ firing from Y&R and that Mal Young would take her place.

-Since it was Giddens that leaked the Adam Newman recast news, it’s certain to be in the works.
-Meanwhile, Y&R fans eagerly await news of who will be the actor chosen to play the resurrected son of The Mustache.
-So far, it looks like we’ll be waiting a while longer for an announcement on the Adam Newman recast actor chosen from The Young and The Restless spoilers.
+Since it was Giddens who leaked the Adam Newman recast news, it’s certain to be in the works.
+Meanwhile, Y&R fans eagerly await news of who will be chosen to play the resurrected son of The Mustache.
+So far, it looks like we’ll be waiting a while longer for an announcement on the Adam Newman recast actor chosen for The Young and the Restless.

 [Featured Image by Dimitrios Kambouris/Getty Images]